 Our wise Kings, who understood their true interest, made the Parliament the depositary of their ordinances, to the end that they might exempt themselves from part of the odium that sometimes attends the execution of the most just and necessary decrees.
-They thought it no disparagement to their royalty to be bound by them-like unto God, who Himself obeys the laws He has preordained.
-Ministers of State, who are generally so blinded by the splendour of their fortune as never to be contented with what the laws allow, make it their business to overturn them; and Cardinal de Richelieu laboured at it more constantly than any other, and with equal application and imprudence.
+They thought it no disparagement to their royalty to be bound by them,-like unto God, who himself obeys the laws he has preordained. ['A good government: where the people obey their king and the king obeys the law'-Solon.
+D.W.]
+Ministers of State, who are generally so blinded by the splendour of their fortune as never to be content with what the laws allow, make it their business to overturn them; and Cardinal de Richelieu laboured at it more constantly than any other, and with equal application and imprudence.

-God only is self-existent and independent; the most rightful monarchs and established monarchies in the world cannot possibly be supported but by the conjunction of arms and laws-a union so necessary that the one cannot subsist without the other.
+God only is self-existent and independent; the most rightful monarchs and established monarchies in the world cannot possibly be supported but by the conjunction of arms and laws,-a union so necessary that the one cannot subsist without the other.
 Laws without the protection of arms sink into contempt, and arms which are not tempered by laws quickly turn a State into anarchy.
-The Roman commonwealth being set aside by Julius Cæsar, the supreme power which was devolved upon his successors by force of arms subsisted no longer than they were able to maintain the authority of the laws; for as soon as the laws lost their force the power of the Roman Emperors vanished, and the very men that were their favourites. having got possession of their seals and their arms, converted their masters' substance into their own, and, as it were, sucked them dry under the shelter of those repealed laws.
-The Roman Empire, formerly sold by auction to the highest bidder, and the Turkish Emperors, whose necks are exposed every day to the bowstring, show us in very bloody characters the blindness of those men that make authority to consist only in force.
+The Roman commonwealth being set aside by Julius Caesar, the supreme power which was devolved upon his successors by force of arms subsisted no longer than they were able to maintain the authority of the laws; for as soon as the laws lost their force, the power of the Roman Emperors vanished, and the very men that were their favourites, having got possession of their seals and their arms, converted their masters' substance into their own, and, as it were, sucked them dry under the shelter of those repealed laws.
+The Roman Empire, formerly sold by auction to the highest bidder, and the Turkish emperors, whose necks are exposed every day to the bowstring, show us in very bloody characters the blindness of those men that make authority to consist only in force.